cudmore/homecage/docs/docs/implementation-details.md

 ## Back end

- - [home.py][home.py] - The [python][python] engine that runs everything.
-This includes controlling DIO pins to turn lights on/off, running bash scripts to start/stop the video and to convert .h264 video files to .mp4.
-This code also provides an interface to all these components such that the web server in `homecage_app.py` has an easier job.
+ - [home.py][home.py] - The [python][python] back-end that runs everything.
+This includes controlling DIO pins to turn lights on/off, running [bash][bash] scripts to start/stop the video and to convert .h264 video files to .mp4.
+This code provides a clearly defined application programming interface (API) to all these components such that the web server in `homecage_app.py` has an easier job.

- - [homecage_app.py][homecage_app.py] - Python code that uses the [Flask][flask] library to run the web-server and dispatch user clicks and web addresses.
+ - [homecage_app.py][homecage_app.py] - Python code that uses the [Flask][flask] library to run the web-server and provide bi-directional control of the `home.py` back-end.
+In one direction, it accepts web url requests and sends them to the backend, in the other direction, it accesses the back-end and send information back out to the web clients.
+This  primarily implements a [REST][rest] interface so a client-side browser can get and set server values without explicitly logging in to the server.

  - [config.json][config.json] - A text file written in [json][json] that provides human editable configuration options for the server.